The Sheffield Leadmill is auctioning off memorabilia to help staff affected by coronavirus crisis

 Representatives of the band said Lockdown Get Down is “intended to drive music lovers toward streaming more of their favourite artists during the lockdowns that people are facing across the planet due to the COVID-19 pandemic.”

-Meanwhile, Arctic Monkeys are rumoured to be planning a string of huge shows in Sheffield next year.
+Arctic Monkeys were also recently rumoured to be planning a string of huge shows in Sheffield next year.

 Promoters SJM have given notice of a license application for three shows between June 4-6 2021 in the city’s Hillsborough Park – with details of the event being posted on the park gates.